fitz0017/Docker_intro/README.md

 </details>
 <br/>

-Docker will check to see if you have `mysql` image stored locally, and if not goes out to the default public registry to pull down the latest version of the `nginx` image.
+Docker will check to see if you have `nginx` image stored locally, and if not goes out to the default public registry to pull down the latest version of the `nginx` image.
 You can see it being pulled down layer by layer and stored locally on your docker host.

 Step 1.2